AbdelrahmanSadat/Cook-Mate/README.md

 ## Background
 This is not a disclaimer.

-I'm writing this because I'd love to share the process and context of how I developed this app.
+I'm writing this because I'd love to share the context of my developing this app.
 It has been a learning experience for me more than anything....

-The moment I got the email with this task, I was studying on my own little roadmap, getting back to React & NextJS after a 3-4 year hiatus.
-There wasn't much that I remembered anyway, I was gonna have to re-learn everything again, but I could already tell, a lot has changed since....
-Functional components, hooks, the docs, NextJS, App router, Formik, the ecosystem...
+The moment I got the email with this task, I was studying, on my own little roadmap, getting back to React & NextJS after a 3-4 year hiatus.
+There wasn't much that I remembered anyway, I was gonna have to re-learn everything again, but I could already tell, a lot has changed since; Functional components, `hooks` , the docs, NextJS, App router, Formik, the ecosystem...
+Not to mention all the other frameworks and libraries that I'd be using for the first time (Prisma, NextAuth, MantineUI, Yup), and even deployment servers (Vercel, Supabase).

-What I want to emphasize is that I basically re-learned React & NextJS in this one week...(add everything else you learned, Formik, Prisma, Vercel deployments & storage, Mantine)
+What I want to emphasize is that I basically re-learned React & NextJS in this one week, and learned all the other libraries and frameworks I mentioned for the first time.

+I am aware that aspects of the app could be better.
+Like adding ratings, OAuth authentication, more tests, more reliance on middleware, refactoring some code, and better typing in some.
+However, I am proud of prioritizing the learning experience, knowing that every feature or piece of quality I left out, I could easily add given time.

 And whatever the result of the interview is, I probably won't stop learning anytime soon, I'm already `hook`ed (pun intended).
-But I'd love if I continue to do that with you.
+But I'd love to continue to do that with you.

 And thank you for a well-thought out technical task, it was a valuable learning experience and shows you care about adabtapility and curiousity, which I appreciate.
 And as someone who's been through some questionable interviews lately, this task alone has been one of the most valuable and fun!